HHSAPCompSci2020/capstone-project-orz/Untardy/doc/README - Untardy.txt

 * DrawingSurface: PApplet that displays the game
 * Grid: contains Cell objects and handles interactions in the game
 * Cell: one spacial unit that describes the school (pathways, buildings, friends, etc)
+   * PlayerCell: represents the player model, is controlled by the user and moves around on the campus grid
+   * BuildingCell: represents a campus building that the player cannot walk through
+   * PathCell: represents a cell that the player can walk on to navigate the campus
+      * FriendCell: represents a cell that mingles with the player at the cost of a time penalty
+      * CongestionCell: represents a cell that is part of a congested zone that the player can pass through at the cost of a time penalty
+   * VegetationCell: represents a cell that is vegetation (does nothing)
 * PlayerData: represents the player’s data throughout the game (score, lives, etc)
-* StartMenu: start menu that contains buttons (start, stats, instructions)
-* ShortestPathFinder: finds shortest path from Cell A to Cell B
+* Button: clickable buttons that will perform various functions (not JButton)

 Credits:
-* Jerry: responsible for Grid, Cell, ShortestPathFinder
+* Jerry: responsible for Grid, Cell, Button
-* Justin: responsible for Main, DrawingSurface, PlayerData, StartMenu
+* Justin: responsible for Main, DrawingSurface, PlayerData
 * External resources:
    * Processing Java library - graphics of the program
    * RecursionIn2DArray - inspiration